Nellie Bridge, Clallam County Poet Laureate, 2025-27

 Her poems have appeared in journals such as Press Pause Press, Volume, Tethered Literary, Painted Bride Quarterly, Festival Internacional de Poesía, Vagabond, New Delta Review, EcoTheo Review, Pleiades, and Rattapallax.
 She has published two small-run chapbooks, Plea for Tearing with the Running Hours and Loose Poems (Poemas Sueltos).
 Her debut collection Holes in the Ship of Theseus was awarded the Best of the Bottom Drawer Global Writing Prize by Black Spring Press and will be released in late 2026.

 Northwest Passages: Nellie joined host and producer Douglas Furr on KSQM 91.5 FM in May 2025.
-Play the poetry readings.
+Play the poetry readings: Part 1; Part 2; Part 3.

 Email poetlaureate@nols.org to share your ideas about how you’d like to bring poetry to your community in Clallam County and to collaborate on events like poetry readings, workshops and interactive experiences.
 Events with the Poet Laureate should be free and open to the public, with the exception of school or corrections facility visits.